mkumar73/beckernick.github.io/_posts/2016-12-23-oversampling-modeling.markdown

-The validation results closely match the "unseen" test data results, which is exactly what I would want to see after putting a model into production.
+The validation results closely match the unseen test data results, which is exactly what I would want to see after putting a model into production.

 # Conclusion